Balasankar-07/ecommerce-sales-dashboard-powerbi/README.md

-👋 Hi Friends,Excited to share my Power BI project, where I explored data to uncover insights and tell meaningful stories through visuals.
+👋 Hi Friends, Excited to share my Power BI project, where I explored data to uncover insights and tell meaningful stories through visuals.

 📌 For those who’ve seen this visualization before — yes, it’s inspired by a YouTube project!
 But as a beginner, working on such structured datasets helped me grasp key concepts and build confidence.
 I also made several enhancements to make it my own.